8mR World Cup in Turku 2025

 8mR World Cup Race info

-For participants: Airisto wind conditions
+8mR World Cup information for participants: Airisto wind conditions

 I’ll add race info for the World Cup races here.
 First video is about the wind conditions that you can expect in the beginning of August.
 The race is help on Airisto, an open water area south of Turku.
 In Finnish Airisto is called a “selkä” and in Swedish “fjärd”.
 Neither word has a very good translation into English.
 They mean a “slightly more open area between islands” so the normally given translation “bay” or “waterfront” really do not mean the same.
 In any case, the video introduces Airisto and gives an overview of past wind data.

-8 meter yacht introduction, background and race preparations
+8mr yacht introduction, background and race preparations

 History of 8mR yachts in Finland